-What Can I Do With a Bachelor's in Healthcare Administration?
+What You Can Do With a Bachelor's in Healthcare Administration

 Graduates with a bachelor's in healthcare administration are eligible for a variety of career paths in an array of settings, including chiropractic offices and emergency hospitals.
 Potential careers include nursing home administrator, clinic administrator, and chiropractic office manager.
 Careers in this field require professionals with strong skills in communication and interpersonal management.
-Most individuals working in healthcare administration have a passion for both people and business, as many careers in this field require skills in both.
+Most individuals working in healthcare administration have passion for people and business, as many careers in this field require skills in both.
 Healthcare is a constantly changing field, and the administrative side is no different.
-Administrators must stay up-to-date with the fluctuating state of the market.
+Administrators must stay up to date with the fluctuating state of the market.

 - Medical and Health Services Managers

 Also known as healthcare executives, these professionals plan, coordinate, and oversee health and medical services in facilities such as hospitals, nursing homes, and clinics.
-These medical service managers direct changes in healthcare regulations, technology, and laws.
+Medical service managers direct changes in healthcare regulations, technology, and laws.
 Healthcare executives may manage entire facilities, individual departments, or groups of physicians.

 - Administrative Services Managers

-Administrative service managers are responsible for the planning, direction, and coordination of support services for a facility.
+Administrative services managersare responsible for the planning, direction, and coordination of support services for a facility.
 Career responsibilities may vary, but most managers supervise recordkeeping, facility upkeep, and resource distribution.

 - Medical Records and Health Information Technicians